 Colours and shapes

 The ever-cheerful tulip comes in white, red, yellow, pink, purple, orange, green or with multi-coloured petals.
 The shapes of the tulip are also a feast for the eye.
-There’s the playful lily-flowered tulip, tulips with a single or double row of petals and also the eye-catching fringed and parrot tulips with serrated petals.
-Unsurprisingly, peony tulips look like peonies, and French tulips are exceptionally tall (unlike the average French mademoiselle) and have very large flowers.
+You can find them with a single or double row of petals, whilst there are also eye-catching fringed and parrot tulips with serrated petals, and there’s the playful lily-flowered tulip.
+Peony tulips look like peonies, and French tulips are exceptionally tall (unlike the average French mademoiselle) and have very large flowers

 If you gave someone a tulip in the sixteenth century, you were giving them a fortune.
 At that time the flower was incredibly popular and a speculative trade in tulip bulbs developed.
-You could buy a whole canal side house in Amsterdam for the price of one tulip bulb in those days.
+You could buy a whole canalside house in Amsterdam for the price of one tulip bulb in those days.
 A nice bunch of tulips now costs just a couple of pounds, but the symbolism has gained in value.
-If you give someone tulips, you are sometimes also giving them a message, hence red tulips mean passionate love, and black tulips say: ‘I love you so much I will sacrifice everything for you.’
-So you don’t give those to just anybody!
+If you give someone tulips, you’re also giving them a message.
+Hence red tulips mean passionate love, and with black tulips you’re saying: ‘I love you so much I will sacrifice everything for you.’
+So don’t give those to just anybody.